What is it?

 Alumni Programs Support Long-term Sobriety

 When clients complete our residential program and participate in the alumni group, they stay connected.
 The alumni program is designed to keep everyone connected through a central, private environment.
 Moreover, the same peer group who supported your recovery while in treatment are still there for you once the program is completed.
-For this reason, we manage a private BriteLife Facebook group to facilitate interactions.
+For this reason, we manage a private, secure smartphone app to lead the group and facilitate engagement.